Michael Synkellos: Life

 Michael and his disciples arrived in Constantinople during the reign of Michael I, that is, before July 813.
 For reasons unknown, they remained in Constantinople for some time and never got to Rome.
 They stayed at the Chora monastery and became involved in disputes over the re-introduction of iconoclasm by the Emperor Leo V in 815.
 The four were arrested, beaten, imprisoned in Phiale and offered money to recant their iconodulism.
 While Theodore and Theophanes were sent away, Michael and Job remained in Phiale.
 Following the accession of Michael II in 820, the two were exiled to the monastery of Prousias (or Prousa) near Mount Olympus.
 In 834, the Emperor Theophilos had them placed in solitary confinement in the Praitorion in Constantinople.
 In 836, Michael was moved to a new cell, where he was attended by the nun Euphrosyne.

 In 843, Michael was released by the Emperor Michael III, who repudiated iconoclasm.
 He was elected patriarch of Constantinople, but refused the honour.
 He was instead appointed synkellos of the patriarchate and hegoumenos (abbot) of the Chora.
 He set about restoring the monastery with patriarchal and imperial assistance, dying there on 4 January 846.
 He was immediately regarded as a saint and an anonymous contemporary wrote a hagiography of him.
+He is commemorated on December 18.
 Nikephoros Gregoras later also wrote a biography.